siavash9000/dind-machine/README.md

-#liberate docker-machine setups with dind-machine.
+# Liberate docker-machine setups with dind-machine.

 docker-machine is super easy and super powerful.
 Provisioning and setting up a docker swarm cluster